davidhaddad7/dinocpu-wq20/assignments/assignment-4.md

 4. Calculate the "slowdown" for the realistic memory compared to the perfect memory.
 "Slowdown" is the opposite of speedup.
 For instance, if an application suffers a 2x slowdown, that means it takes twice as long to execute.
 5. Discuss the sensitivity to memory latency for the applications.
     * a) Which application is *most* sensitive to memory latency?
 What is it about the algorithm that makes this application the most sensitive?
     * b) Which application is *least* sensitive to memory latency?
-What is it about the algorithm that makes this application the most sensitive?
+What is it about the algorithm that makes this application the least sensitive?

 ## Power and energy analysis